 - As in recent fiscal years (see NOT-OD-13-064) inflationary increases for future year commitments are no longer provided for all competing and non-competing research grant awards issued by the NICHD.
 However, adjustments for special needs (such as equipment and added personnel) continue to be accommodated when justified.

 - Modular grants do not receive escalation in future years.
 Additional information on modular applications and awards is posted at http://grants.nih.gov/grants/funding/modular/modular.htm.

 Non-competing Continuation Grants (Type 5)

 The non-competing FY 2022 level of support is presented on the FY 2021 award notice and generally reflects no cost of living/inflationary adjustments.
-Under the Continuing Resolution, NICHD will support FY 2022 awards at the level indicated in the chart below.
+The NICHD will support FY 2022 awards at 100%.

 Non-competing (Type 5) Fellowship (F) and Training (T) grants will reflect current FY stipend levels.
 Stipend levels may be adjusted as appropriate.